JUBIT/Local_State/README.md

-# Local_State
+# Local State
-A hardened list of flags for Microsoft Edge focused on privacy &amp; security
+It's a hardened list of flags for Microsoft Edge focused on privacy &amp; security